About our staff

 With the CRASSH project Genius before Romanticism: Ingenuity in Early Art and Science, I have been researching a monograph on the “untutored mind” in Early Modern Europe.
 Between 1400 and 1750, European intellectuals increasingly found inspiration in the ingenuity or “common sense” of artisans, laypeople, women, farmers, and non-Europeans.
 The eyes of simple faith see farthest, argued Protestant and Catholic reformers alike.
 For “moderns” from Montaigne and Francis Bacon to Rousseau, it is the naïve mind, undefiled by books, that sees most truly.
 Through popular theological works, educational treatises, recipe books, New World narratives, the growing genre of how-to books, and philosophical works, this study traces the early modern expansion of the conviction that unlearned knowledge is the most trustworthy.

 As part of Genius before Romanticism, I have co-organized several major conferences (found under “events”).
+Based on these collaborations, I have edited a collected volume, Ingenuity in the Making, on materials, technique, and craft culture (Pittsburgh, 2021).

 I serve as the Director of Undergraduate Teaching for History (Pre-Honours)